eip-home/eip-arch/draft-eip-arch.md

 Compared to the earlier Data-Field-Type approach, the GOB-based integration provides a more general and implementation-friendly solution for structured global metadata within IOAM.
 It preserves compatibility with the IOAM encapsulation model while avoiding the need to map EIP semantics onto the existing per-node data-field abstraction.

+The GOB is placed at the tail of the Pre-allocated Trace Option, after the pre-allocated node data space and therefore outside the region that the RemainingLen field makes addressable to IOAM nodes.
+As a consequence, the GOB is transparent to legacy IOAM transit nodes by construction: such nodes record their per-node trace data according to {{RFC9197}} and can never reach the GOB, while only the decapsulating node or the collector needs to be GOB-aware.
+This property is particularly relevant for the evolutionary approach followed by EIP, as it allows EIP metadata to traverse a mixed population of upgraded and legacy IOAM nodes within the same option.

+In the GOB-based integration, the identification of EIP Information Elements is layered.
+The carrier is identified by the IOAM Option-Type codepoint (and by the G bit signaling the presence of the GOB); the GOB Schema field identifies the payload format, e.g., a sequence of EIP Information Elements; the individual Information Elements are then identified by their EIP IE type values (see {{id-eip-headers}} and {{iana}}).
+The GOB Schema value space is divided by {{id-gob-ioam}} into an operator-assigned range and an IANA-assigned range, following the model of the IOAM Namespace-ID.
+This enables an incremental deployment path: EIP Information Elements can be carried immediately within a limited domain using an operator-assigned Schema value, and can later migrate to a globally registered "EIP Information Element sequence" schema from the IANA-assigned range.

+The GOB Schema is interpreted within the context of the IOAM-Namespace carried by the option.
+The GOB-based integration therefore inherits the IOAM-Namespace machinery of {{RFC9197}}: an EIP deployment can map an EIP domain to an IOAM Namespace-ID from the operator-assigned range, obtaining namespace-based processing gating (nodes that are not configured for the namespace do not modify the option), disambiguation when multiple IOAM options are present due to overlapping or layered domains, and removal of the option at domain boundaries.
+Note that the standalone EIP carriers (Hop-by-Hop Option and SRH TLV) do not currently define an equivalent in-packet domain identifier; whether to introduce one, e.g., as an EIP Information Element, is an open architectural question.

+The GOB-based integration is also complementary to the IOAM Template Option {{I-D.draft-mbci-ippm-ioam-template-option}} and IOAM Aggregation {{I-D.draft-cxx-ippm-ioamaggr}} proposals: these define structured records and aggregation semantics, while the GOB provides an alternative carrier for the same records, over a shared record identifier space.
+As an example, an aggregated metric record (such as an accumulated delay expressed as minimum, maximum, sum and count) can be transported interchangeably by the Template/Aggregation options or within the GOB.

 The IOAM-based integration of EIP is not mutually exclusive with the standalone deployment of EIP as an independent IPv6 extension header.
 However, for integration with IOAM, the GOB-based approach is considered the preferred solution.

 # Conventions and Definitions